h2v23/sagoboot/README.md

 ## API Functional

-For convenient when interact with your application, please check [`helpers.php`](https://github.com/haihv433/sagoboot/blob/master/src/helpers.php) for more API, you can:
+For more convenient when interact with your application, please check [`helpers.php`](https://github.com/haihv433/sagoboot/blob/master/src/helpers.php) for more options:

-+ Create or retrive an instance `sgb_app()`
++ Create or retrieve an instance `sgb_app()`
 + Call a `Helper` object `sgb_helper()`, (any class has name ending by `Helper` keyword)
 + Event `sgb_event()` and `sgb_add_event()`
 + Filter `sgb_filter` and `sgb_add_filter()`